MichaelWilliams289/MichaelWilliams289/README.md

 ### About me
-I am an aspiring web developer who is also interested in learning game development.
+I am an aspiring web developer who is also interested in learning game development And Artificial intelligence.
 Currently, I am in the process of learning both fields.
 I have a passion for coding and enjoy playing video games.
 I spend a significant amount of time in my room, honing my skills in these areas.